 The western end of Montrose Road is 8.1km further on.
 There is a Lookout providing a panoramic view over the downs country to the Peak Range on Springvale hill 32.9km from the T-junction.
 Capella is just down in the valley 2.7km away.

 When you reach Capella again you might like to fuel up at the service station with the shearer out the front and plan your visit the Capella Pioneer Village to learn more of the area’s social and agricultural history, including the beginnings of modern broadacre farming with the Queensland - British Food Corporation project.
-The Capella Pioneer Village is open Wednesday to Friday and Sunday mornings from 9am to 12 noon during autumn, winter and spring.
+The Capella Pioneer Village is open Thursday and Sunday mornings from 9am to 1pm (last entry12 noon) during autumn, winter and spring.